adrianyyl/LungCancer/README.md

 ## Project Workflow
 Our project is structured into a series of Jupyter notebooks, each covering a specific phase of the lung cancer prediction model development process.

+**1. Data Cleaning**

+In this initial phase, we prepare our datasets for analysis by handling missing values, outliers, and any inconsistencies.
+This ensures the integrity and quality of our data, setting a strong foundation for the subsequent steps.

+**2. Trend Visualisation**

+In this phase, we generated figures (eg. bar charts, pie charts, etc.) to visualise the trends regarding lung cancer in Singapore.
+This phase results in the creation of simple and impactful diagrams for the general public to understand lung cancer trends and risks.

+**3. Model Development**

+This step involves developing our prediction model using machine learning algorithms.